dharamgollapudi/edumodo/README.md

 ##TODO:
-1. [ ] Homework contains a title, a question and a due date.
-You do not need to create the UI for homework creation.
+1. [x] Homework contains a title, a question and a due date.
+Basic UI has been provided.
 2. [ ] Teacher can assign a homework to multiple students.
 You do not need to create the UI for this.
 3. [ ] Student can see all assigned homework.
 UI is required.
 4. [ ] Student can submit a homework multiple times before the due date.
 UI is required.